AI did not replace software engineers.

 The systems they use should be built around that same reality: not just to increase output, but to make sure output does not outrun judgment.

-FlowCounsel is the AI-native operating system for legal teams.
-FlowLawyers is the consumer-facing legal help platform with attorney discovery, legal aid routing, state-specific legal information, and document tools.
+FlowCounsel builds AI-enabled software for legal teams.
+FlowLawyers is the consumer-facing legal help platform with attorney discovery, legal-aid routing, state-specific legal information, and document tools.
 Neither provides legal advice.
-Attorney supervision of all AI output is required.
+Attorney supervision of legal AI output is required.